Maeve (film): Plot

 Maeve and Roisin are stopped by a trio of soldiers, who tell them to jump.
 The film flashbacks to Maeve with Liam atop a hill.
 They have an argument about the way they understand the past to understand the present, ending off with Maeve telling him that he remembers the past in a way that excludes her and remembers her out of existence.

 Back home, Maeve tells Roisin she's worried about her in case she ends up "giving in."
 Roisin responds begrudgingly, to which Maeve tells her, "Women's sexuality is so abused that it's almost an act of liberation to turn yourself into a sex object."

 They go out for the night, joining up with two of Roisin's friends.
 They get into a taxi with a drunk man already in it.
 He harasses Maeve while Roisin's friends egg him on.
-The film flashbacks to Liam giving Maeve a visit in London.
+The film flashbacks to Liam visiting Maeve in London.
 The two are now broken up.
 He confronts her about moving to London and not knowing what she's doing, and she replies saying she has a right to not know what she's doing.

 Maeve, Roisin and her friends go into a pub.
 Liam is also there, but they don't interact.
 The women leave, laughing.
 As they're walking home, a gunshot rings out in the distance, followed by automatic fire.
 They run down the road and stop at a brick wall.
 More gunshots ring out, and they drop down and sit, laughing.

 Maeve and Eileen are at home talking.
 Elieen recounts her perspective of the time she saw Maeve off at the airport.
 She gets worked up when she reminds Maeve that she never looked back to say goodbye.
 The film flashbacks to Maeve in class at a convent.
 Later, she's in a hospital bed talking to Roisin, who leaves when three nuns show up, demanding that Maeve explain herself.
 The scene fades out here.
 Faded in is a scene of Maeve crying in the hospital bed.
 A woman comforts and sings to her.

 Maeve walks out of a bookstore and runs into Liam.
 They have an argument about the aims of the Irish republican movement.
 She laments that the movement doesn't include women's rights in it.
 He sees her protestations as a hindrance to the movement.

 Maeve, Roisin and Eileen are at the Giant's Causeway.
 A man squats beside Maeve and starts talking to her.
 She leaves, and the man continues soliloquying.